robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 ![images/inspector.png](images/inspector.png)

-Via the inspector you can change view type dependent properties, such as font, color, background images and so forth.
+Via the inspector you can change view type dependent properties, such as font, color, and background images.

 We want to indicate to our user that she has to enter her name in order for brilliant things to happen.